haslhofer/Gerald-Personal-Blog-2021/content/posts/2021-10-24---Interesting-Papers.md

 category: "Notes"
 tags:
   - "Science"
-description: "Summaries of interesting papers I read"
+description: "Summaries of interesting papers I read, including all the things I didn't understand or couldn't really explain.
+It starts with 'Rethinking attention with Performers', which is already a major evolution of Transformer based architectures. "
 socialImage: "/media/image-2.jpg"
 ---
 # Rethinking Attention with Performers